peachpiecompiler/peachpie-docs/docs/php/ide.md

 **Features**: Code editor, Diagnostics, Debugging, Build

-Support for VS Code is provided through [PeachPie for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=iolevel.peachpie-vscode) extension.
+Additional support in VS Code is provided through [PeachPie for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=iolevel.peachpie-vscode) extension.

 ## Microsoft Visual Studio

 **Features**: Code editor, Diagnostics, Profiling, Debugging, Build

-Visual Studio 2017 (15.6 and later) supports opening the [project files](msbuild).
-For project templates and more details please continue on [PeachPie Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=iolevel.peachpie-vs).
+Visual Studio 2017 and newer (15.6 and later) supports opening the [project files](msbuild) and editing PHP files so you don't actually need any extension to be able to work with PeachPie.

+For additional features, project templates and more install [PeachPie Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=iolevel.peachpie-vs).

+## JetBrains Rider

+Rider supports for editing of PHP files, and opening project files.
+You'll be able to build the [project](msbuild), breakpoints and stepping through the code are however not supported for custom languages yet.